Commitment to Renewing Life

 Context

-For us, working on diversity, equity and inclusion is not only a duty but a business strategy.
-In a diverse and inclusive environment, employees feel more involved, creativity and contributions proliferate, and, at the same time, the attraction and retention rates of new talent increase.
-We respect human rights and value diversity, without discrimination of any kind, whether based on race, color, political conviction, gender, religion, sexual orientation, age, place of birth, or disability, among others.
+For us, working on diversity, equity, and inclusion is an ethical imperative and a business strategy.
+In a diverse and inclusive environment, employees feel more involved, creativity and contributions proliferate, and the attractiveness and retention rates of new talent increase.
+We respect human rights and value diversity without discrimination of any kind, whether based on race, color, political conviction, gender, religion, sexual orientation, age, place of birth, disability, etc.

 Informations